-- Oral or Non-Timely – Collectors should review this information to establish reasonable support for debt.
+- Oral or Non-Timely Dispute – Collectors should review the information regarding the debt to establish reasonable support for debt.
 This type of dispute is still important to investigate, but may not be considered to carry the same weight as a written dispute.

 Safe Harbor for Investigating Red Flags